-The world-renowned physicians and researchers at Roswell Park Cancer Institute often have ideas that could change the course of treatment for pediatric cancers and blood disorders.
+The world-renowned physicians and researchers at Roswell Park Comprehensive Cancer Center often have ideas that could change the course of treatment for pediatric cancers and blood disorders.
 But, without funding, their ideas would never get off the ground.

 Donations to the Courage of Carly Fund help bridge this funding gap and allow Roswell Park scientists to develop and explore promising new research projects that could impact the lives of children with cancer and blood disorders.